Robust Full-Stack Authentication with Django Allauth, React, and React Router

 }

-The mutation fires on click, and the session will become invalidated if the request succeeds, which will essentially log the user out.
+The mutation fires on click, and the session will become invalidated if the request succeeds, which will essentially log the user out and redirect then to the login page as we specified in the PrivateRoute component.

 Login With Google